-\begin{definition} $A\subset S^{n-1}$ is a spherical polyhedron iff $c(A)$ is a polyhedron and $A$ is contained in some open hemisphere of $S^{n-1}$. $A\subseteq S^{n-1}$ is a spherical CS set iff it is a union of a finite number of spherical polyhedra.
-The set of spherical CS sets in $S^{n-1}$ is denoted $\SCS_n$. \end{definition} Every polyhedron is convex and thus contractible.
-This implies: \begin{prop} Any spherical polyhedron is contractible. \end{prop} \begin{proof} Without loss of generality, we may assume that the spherical polyhedron is contained in the hemisphere $S^{n-1}_+=S^{n-1}\cap \{x_n>0\}$.
-The map $\RR^{n-1}\ra S^{n-1}_+$ which sends $(x_1,\ldots,x_{n-1})$ to the equivalence class of $(x_1,\ldots,x_{n-1},1)$ is a homeomorphism which establishes a bijection between bounded polyhedra in $\RR^{n-1}$ and spherical polyhedra contained in $S^{n-1}_+$. \end{proof} \begin{prop} The intersection of two spherical polyhedra is a spherical polyhedron.
-The union and intersection of two spherical CS sets is a spherical CS set. \end{prop} \begin{proof} Clear from definitions. \end{proof} Spherical CS sets form a poset $\SCS_n$ under inclusion.
+\begin{definition} $A\subseteq S^{n-1}$ is a spherical polyhedron iff $c(A)$ is a polyhedron and $A$ is contained in some open hemisphere of $S^{n-1}$. $A\subseteq S^{n-1}$ is a spherical CS set iff it is a union of a finite number of spherical polyhedra.
+The set of spherical CS sets in $S^{n-1}$ is denoted $\SCS_n$. \end{definition} \begin{remark} For $K$ a polyhedral cone, $\widehat K$ need not be contained in an open hemisphere and thus may not be a spherical polyhedron.
+However, by intersecting $K$ with orthants, one can present every such $K$ as a finite union of polyhedral cones $K_i$ such that $\widehat K_i$ is contained in an open hemisphere.
+Therefore $\widehat K\in \SCS_n$ for every polyhedral cone $K$. \end{remark} Every nonempty polyhedron is convex and thus contractible.
+This implies: \begin{prop} Any nonempty spherical polyhedron is contractible. \end{prop} \begin{proof} Without loss of generality, we may assume that the spherical polyhedron is contained in the hemisphere $S^{n-1}_+=S^{n-1}\cap \{x_n>0\}$.
+The map $\RR^{n-1}\ra S^{n-1}_+$ which sends $(x_1,\ldots,x_{n-1})$ to the equivalence class of $(x_1,\ldots,x_{n-1},1)$ is a homeomorphism which establishes a bijection between nonempty bounded polyhedra in $\RR^{n-1}$ and nonempty spherical polyhedra contained in $S^{n-1}_+$. \end{proof} \begin{prop} The intersection of two spherical polyhedra is a spherical polyhedron.
+The union and intersection of two spherical CS sets is a spherical CS set. \end{prop} \begin{proof} Clear from the definitions. \end{proof} Spherical CS sets form a poset $\SCS_n$ under inclusion.